richcreations/Ghettotator/README.md

 * RB, custom command to reboot controller

 ## Troubleshooting
 Understanding how to stepper motors work in general can help users fix many problems than can arise while operating Wire Wiggler.
-While it is out of scope to discuss stepper concepts here, it is worthy of note that the mechanics should be as well balanced and friction free as possible.
+While it is out of scope to discuss stepper concepts here, there are some very common issues that may result from inadequate motor torque,aka "skipped steps".
+First and foremost the mechanics should be as well balanced and friction free as possible in order to minimize required torque to move and hold the antenna position.
+Increasing motor voltage, motor current, and/or gear ratio, together with reducing acceleration, microstepping, and max speed can all help to reduce skipped steps.

 Wire Wiggler by default uses the onboard LED to indicate status (note some compatible boards do not have an LED).
 A solid on LED indicates an error has occured (typically from mechanism not closing endstops within specified travel limits).
 A slow 1hz flashing LED means the controller is in position mode (ie ready to be controlled by Gpredict).
 A faster 6hz flashing LED indicates the controller is homing.
+Thus LED status can help troubleshoot where problems may occur.
+In addition the code includes a DEBUG definition that can be used to disable normal LED behavior, which allows for LED code snippets to be added where troubleshooting is needed.

 ## Contribute
 The main repository lives on [Github](https://github.com/truglodite/Wire-Wiggler-Firmware).